 Over the past three years this project has enriched pupils’ experiences in all areas of the curriculum including:

 Pupils have had ongoing opportunity to develop their skills in music, drama and art.
-In December 2011, all pupils took part in a Christmas concert held in Coleraine High School which both school communities thoroughly enjoyed.
-This event raised £900 for Northern Ireland Cancer Fund for Children.
+In 2018, all pupils took part Music in March event in Coleraine Town hall to a sold our audience.
 Joint choirs have been successful at Coleraine Music Festival and junior pupils have entertained parents and grandparents to showcase their after schools activities.
+In February 2020, a choir of 56 pupils attended the Peace Proms in the Odyssey Arena – a very memorable experience!

 Pupils and staff regularly use ICT to communicate with each other.
 Pupils have taken part in video conferencing where they have showcased their work.
 In addition, an ICT after-school club is held in Castleroe PS for pupils from both schools.
 Pupils have opportunities to create imaginary characters and produce a short animation film.